SuhaSaleh/Arabic-EW-SEW-and-WikiLarge-datasets/README.md

-# Arabic EW-SEW and WikiLarge datasets
+# Arabic EW-SEW and Arabic WikiLarge datasets
 This repository contains parallel datasets for the Arabic simplification task.